kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/combobox.md

 ### select

-Selects drop-down list item and sets the value and the text of the combobox.
+Selects a dropdown item and sets the value and the text of the combobox, or retrieves the selected item index.

 #### Example